AI Reliance and Decision Quality: Fundamentals, Interdependence, and the Effects of Interventions: Introduction

 \section{Introduction}

 Decision-making increasingly leverages support from artificial intelligence (AI)-based systems with the goal of making better and more efficient decisions.
-Especially in high-stakes domains, such as lending, hiring, or healthcare, researchers and policymakers have often advocated for having a human in the loop as the ``last line of defense against AI failures''~\cite{passi2022overreliance}.
-This assumes that humans can correct such AI failures in the first place.
-In human-in-the-loop settings, typically, an AI system generates an initial decision recommendation, which the human may either adhere to or override (see Figure \ref{fig:reliance_overview}).
-In the taxonomy of \citet{tejeda2022ai}, this corresponds to \emph{concurrent AI assistance}, where the human does \emph{not} independently make a decision before AI assistance is provided.
-In order to complement the AI system, the human would have to adhere to its recommendations if and only if these recommendations are correct and override them otherwise.
-Empirical studies have shown, however, that humans are often not able to achieve this type of \textit{appropriate reliance}\footnote{We use \emph{reliance} as an umbrella term for humans' behavior of adhering to or overriding AI recommendations~\cite{lai2021towards}.}~\cite{passi2022overreliance,schemmer2023appropriate,schoeffer2022explanations,bansal2021does}.
-Instead, we often observe that humans either over- or under-rely on AI recommendations, or simply cannot calibrate their reliance.
-Even the introduction of additional means of decision support (e.g., explanations) has often not shown the expected benefits in terms of enabling humans to complement AI systems.
-Worryingly, any root cause analyses are hindered by the fact that the mechanisms through which such interventions affect humans' reliance behavior are not well understood.
+Especially in high-stakes domains, such as lending, hiring, or healthcare, researchers and policymakers have often advocated for installing a human-in-the-loop as the ``last line of defense against AI failures''~\shortcite{passi2022overreliance}.
+This approach assumes that humans are capable of rectifying such AI failures when they occur.
+In AI-assisted decision-making, typically, an AI system generates an initial decision recommendation, which the human-in-the-loop may either adhere to or override (see \Cref{fig:reliance_overview}).
+In order to complement the AI system, the human needs to adhere to AI recommendations if and only if these recommendations are correct, and override them otherwise.
+Empirical studies have shown, however, that humans are often not able to achieve this type of \textit{appropriate reliance}\footnote{We use \emph{reliance} as an umbrella term for humans' behavior of adhering to or overriding AI recommendations~\shortcite{lai2023towards}.}~\shortcite{fok2023search}.
+Instead, we often observe that they over- or under-rely on AI recommendations, indicating a deficiency to distinguish correct from wrong AI advice.
+Even the introduction of additional means of decision support (e.g., explanations) has rarely produced the expected benefits in terms of human-AI complementarity~\shortcite{schemmer2022meta,schoeffer2024explanations}.
+A key concern is that root cause analyses often struggle due to a limited understanding of $(i)$ how interventions influence human reliance on AI advice, and $(ii)$ how reliance relates to relevant metrics of decision quality.